tprasadtp/go-githubapp/internal/testdata/README.md

 # Generating test data

-For generating test data, use a non production isolated github organization.
+For generating test data, use a non-production, isolated GitHub organization.
 See [../testinfra/README.md](../testinfra/README.md) for creating required resources.